Prayag-Chawla/Python-practice/README.md

 # Python-practise

-Here I have put some basic python codes.
+Here I have put some python codes, some advanced as well.